-*Note: Names and other information has been omitted for security purposes.
+*Note: Names and other information have been omitted for security purposes.

 1. How do you remain faithful in persecution?